aws-samples/aws-dbs-refarch-graph/src/graph-data-modelling/property-graph-data-modelling/README.md

 ### Vertex properties

-Use vertex properties to represent the attributes of an entity: _first name, last name, invoice number, height, width, colour, ISBN, price_, etc. One of the modelling benefits of the property graph is that it allows you to 'chunk up' entity attributes into a discrete, easily understood record-like structure: that is, into a labelled vertex with multiple properties.
+Use vertex properties to represent the attributes of an entity: _first name, last name, invoice number, height, width, colour, ISBN, price_, etc. One of the modelling benefits of the property graph is that it allows you to 'chunk up' entity attributes into a discrete, easily understood record-like structure: that is, to represent a 'thing' as a labelled vertex with multiple properties.

 As well as using vertex properties to model entity attributes, you can also use them to store vertex metadata such as a version number, last updated timestamp, or access control list.